Frequently Asked

 From audit to live site.

-- What's the free site audit?
+- What's the free website health check?

 - You give us your URL; we run a full scan covering Lighthouse performance, accessibility and SEO scores, security headers, SSL status, technology stack analysis, and an AI visibility check (whether AI assistants currently mention your business).
 We send you a PDF report within one business day.
 No obligation, no follow-up calls unless you ask.